wp-plugins/foodlist/readme.txt

 == ChangeLog ==

+= Version 1.5 =

+* Fixed inability to minimize menus and sections in menu and section managers
+* Fixed inability to remove tags from menu items
+* Made the look of menu and section managers closer to WP 3.9 widget manager

 = Version 1.4 =

 * New metaboxes when creating/editing Sections and Menus.
 It is now possible to build the list of sections within the menu and the list of items within the section editing screens.